ncase/blog/src/posts/on-depression.md

 **[Cipriani et al 2018](https://pmc.ncbi.nlm.nih.gov/articles/PMC5889788/)** is a meta-analysis: a study that collects & combines lots of previous studies (that pass some basic criteria, to minimize a garbage-in-garbage-out situation).
 While meta-analyses aren't perfect, it's usually better for "science communicators" like me to cite meta-analyses over individual studies, to reduce the chance I'm cherry-picking.

-Anyway: this meta-analysis analyzes 522 trials with 116,477 participants. _All_ 21 antidepressants they studied were better than placebo (a pill that contains no active medicine).
+Anyway: this meta-analysis analyzes 522 trials with 116,477 participants → over 200 participants per trial, on average. _All_ 21 antidepressants they studied were better than placebo (a pill that contains no active medicine).
 The most effective antidepressant, _Amitriptyline_, had an "Odds Ratio" of 2.13, [which converts to](https://www.escal.site/) an effect size of 0.417, which is "small-medium" according to Cohen's recommendations.
 Or, by our school-letter-grade comparison: **the _best_ antidepressant would take your mental health grade from an F to F+, or C to C+.**

+(Meanwhile, the _median_ antidepressant's effect size is lower, around 0.28.[^median-antidepressant])

+[^median-antidepressant]: Median antidepressant Odds Ratio: 1.66, see below figure.
+This [converts to](https://www.escal.site/) Cohen's d of 0.279.

 From Figure 3 of that paper, you can see that Amitriptyline has the highest estimated effect size, while the side effects are no worse than placebo: